RYEONGRYEONG/RYEONGRYEONG.github.io/aboutme.md

 Hi!
 I am Seongryeong.

-The keyword that represents me
+there are The keywords that represent me
   🙋 down to earth
   🙋 outgoing
   🙋 proactive